cs-ufrn/minicourse-mlp/README.md

 - Minicourse on Introduction to Computer Vision (11/05/2018)

-  To be presented by Vitor, Vinicius and Artur.
+  Presented by Vitor, Vinicius and Artur.
 The Minicourse on Introduction to Computer Vision aims to present the field of Computer Vision focusing on neural techniques for classification.
 Subjects range from Digital Image Processing with OpenCV